-The demands of running any enterprise can mean that some of the basic disciplines are sometimes over looked.
+The demands of running any enterprise can mean that sometimes things aren’t as tidy as they should be and basic disciplines overlooked.
 This applies just as much to large corporations but can be especially true in an SME where the hard pressed owner is often wearing many hats.

-It is a good discipline to regularly review key areas of the business and tidy up the unintended messes left behind as a consequence of doing business.
+It is a good discipline to regularly review key areas of the business and tidy up the unintended messes left behind.

-Having a set of key performance indicators for key areas of the business will draw your attention to potential problem requiring attention.
+Having a set of key performance indicators for the business will draw your attention to potential problem requiring attention.
 So what are the nooks and crannies that you can look into to smarten up your business and make it more efficient?

-Ensure you have a disciplined invoicing and credit control process and politely but firmly make sure you are paid on time.
+Ensure you have a disciplined invoicing and credit control process.
+Politely but firmly make sure you are paid on time.

-Measure times spent on clients & services and track this against budgets, amounts billed and written down/off.
+Measure times spent on clients & services.
+Track this against budgets, amounts billed and written down/off.

-Review your expense costs and if required put in place a purchasing policy with appropriate accountability and controls
+Review your expense costs.
+If required put in place a purchasing policy with appropriate accountability and controls

 If you would like to meet with a Pro-actions coach.
 Or if you would like a telephone call to discuss any aspect of your business, please contact us today!